List of foreign East Bengal FC players: 1947–1996: Post-independence era

 In the 60s and 70s, the club signed a handful of foreign players, including Selim Noor from Sri Lanka, who scored in his first match for the club against Mohun Bagan in the return leg of 1963 Calcutta League, Ruk Bahadur from Hong Kong and David Williams, the first Nigerian to play for East Bengal.
 In 1980, the club signed Iranian international Majid Bishkar, regarded as the greatest foreign player to play for East Bengal, who featured for the Iran national team in the 1978 FIFA World Cup alongside two other Iranians Jamshid Nassiri and Mahmood Khabaji.
-Majid became a fan favourite from his first appearance on 26 April 1980 against Hindustan Aeronautics Limited S.C.
-(HAL) in the Federation Cup, scoring one goal and assisting with another for Jamshid as he led East Bengal to their second Federation Cup title.
-He earned the nickname "Baadshah" and was voted the greatest foreign player to play for East Bengal in 2019.
+Majid earned the nickname "Baadshah" and was voted the greatest foreign player to play for East Bengal in 2019.
 In 1986, East Bengal signed their first Brazilian player, the former Vitoria and Botafogo player Manilton S. Santos, and later signed Nigerian midfielder Emeka Ezeugo, who went on to play for the Nigerian national team and featured in the 1994 FIFA World Cup.
 Emeka was instrumental in leading East Bengal to the 1986 IFA Shield title, including a famous 3–1 victory against Nigeria's Leventis United in the semi-finals.

 Julian Camino playing for Argentina against Peru in 1985.

 The club signed the most prolific forward to have played for East Bengal, Nigerian Chima Okorie from Mohammedan Sporting in 1987.
 He scored 131 goals for the club in three seasons, becoming the top scorer in East Bengal's history, surpassing K. P. Dhanaraj, who had 127 goals, until this was crossed by Bhaichung Bhutia.
 The club signed former Arsenal and Norwich City defender John Devine in 1987.
 In 1988, East Bengal signed former Argentine international Julian Camino, who featured for the Argentina national side in the 1983 Copa América.

 East Bengal recruited four Bangladeshi internationals including the captain of the Bangladesh national team Monem Munna, along with Sheikh Mohammad Aslam, Rizvi Karim Rumi and Golam Mohammad Gaus in 1991.
 The club recruited three British players, Steven Alan Prindiville, Neil Edmonds and Peter Maguire for the 1991–92 Asian Cup Winners' Cup.